cddmp/enum4linux-ng/README.md

   -H NTHASH          Try to authenticate with hash --local-auth       Authenticate locally to target
   -d                 Get detailed information for users and groups, applies to -U, -G and -R -k USERS           User(s) that exists on remote system (default: administrator,guest,krbtgt,domain admins,root,bin,none).
-Used to get sid with "lookupsids"
+Used to get SIDs with "lookupsids"
-  -r RANGES          RID ranges to enumerate (default: 500-550,1000-1050) -s SHARES_FILE     Brute force guessing for shares -t TIMEOUT         Sets connection timeout in seconds (default: 5s)
+  -kf USERS_FILE     File containing users to look for on remote system.
+Used to get users and SIDs with "lookupnames" -bs BULK_SIZE      Defines bulk request size (default: 10) -r RANGES          RID ranges to enumerate (default: 500-550,1000-1050) -s SHARES_FILE     Brute force guessing for shares -t TIMEOUT         Sets connection timeout in seconds (default: 5s)